This post may contain affiliate links. Please read our disclosure policy.

 – Megan

-- Perfectly Portioned: Designed for smaller gatherings, this turkey roast delivers all the flavor of a full-sized bird without the excess.
+A turkey roast will give you all the deliciousness of a full-sized bird without the extra hassle.

-Looking for more turkey recipes for one or two people, try a roast turkey breast, turkey tenderloins, or turkey cutlets, all great for a small Thanksgiving meal.
+Looking for more turkey recipes for one or two people, try my roast turkey breast, turkey tenderloins, or turkey cutlets recipes, all great for a small Thanksgiving meal.

 Ingredients